-The Value of Content To A Business Marketer
+The Value of Content To Marketers

-Re- written from July 2009
+Rewritten from July 2009

-In it Gladwell questions some of Chris Anderson’s theories [Wired Magazine and ‘The Long Tail‘ fame] on free products and services.
-Says Anderson, “…an ability to participate in Journalism extends beyond the credentialed halls of traditional media.
+An interesting July 6th, 2009 NewYorker.com piece ‘Priced To Sell’ by Malcolm Gladwell looked at the value of content & ideas.
+In it Gladwell questions some of former Wired Publisher Chris Anderson’s theories (‘The Long Tail‘) on free products and services.
+Per Anderson, “…an ability to participate in Journalism extends beyond the credentialed halls of traditional media.
 Journalism as a profession will share the stage with journalism as an avocation.”
-What Anderson is saying is digital storage, processing and bandwidth costs are so low that there’s no longer any ‘barrier to entry’ for content creation.
+What Anderson was saying was digital storage, processing, and bandwidth costs are so low that there’s no longer any ‘barrier to entry’ for content creation.